centre-for-humanities-computing/DaCy/README.md

 # 🤔 Issues and Usage Q&A

-To ask questions, report issues or request features, please use the [GitHub Issue Tracker](https://github.com/centre-for-humanities-computing/DaCy/issues).
+To ask report issues or request features, please use the [GitHub Issue Tracker](https://github.com/centre-for-humanities-computing/DaCy/issues).
 Questions related to SpaCy are kindly referred to the SpaCy GitHub or forum.
 Otherwise, please use the [discussion Forums](https://github.com/centre-for-humanities-computing/DaCy/discussions).

 ## FAQ